Quentinx6/Spotibook/README.md

 2. yarn install

-3. In the folder "API"
+3. In the folder "BACK"

 4. Execute "npm run dev"